sheikhmishar/localhost-tunnel/README.md

 3. Max content-size is limited to your RAM size
 4. CORS(Cross Origin Resource Sharing) must be enabled on the client localhost server
 5. Redirect hasn't been implemented yet
+6. Sometimes, weird caching issue happens on production, which doesn't happen in my local machine

 ## How to use (For Users):
-1. Run your localhost http/s project that your want to be live
+1. Run your localhost http/s project that your want to be live. (example,`VSCode live server`)
 2. Make sure that you enable CORS.
-If you cannot enable CORS programmatically for some reason, disable CORS from browser.
-For chrome, you can do this using:
+If you cannot enable CORS programmatically for some reason, disable CORS from browser.(`VSCode live server` has this built-in) For chrome, you can do this using:
 ```bash
 chrome --incognito --disable-web-security --user-data-dir="/tmp/chrome_dev_temp" --allow-file-access-from-files --disable-site-isolation-trials
 ```
-3. Open your browser and open the link for localhost-tunnel
+3. Open your browser and open the link for [localhost-tunnel](http://tunnel.sheikhmishar.me)
-4. Give a username and PORT number of the running project and click `start tunnel`
+4. Give a username(according to your wish) and PORT number(of the running project, ex.
+5500) and click `start tunnel`
 5. Follow the log.
 If everything goes ok, you will be given a link, where your site is live on the internet.

 ## How to use (For Developers):
-1. Open terminal in the project directory and type:
+1. Clone the repo, open terminal in the project directory and type:
 ```bash
 npm i && npm build && npm start
 ```
 2. Use a Local DNS.
-I suggest using Technitium DNS and add a local domain according to your preference.
+I suggest using `Technitium DNS` and add a local domain according to your preference.
 Let's assume you have a domain `tunnel.me`
 3. Use `nginx` or any web server for reverse-proxy and sub-domain support.
 Configure it according to the next section (`nginx config`).
 4. Open `http://domain_name.ext` in browser.
-For example, `http://tunnel.me`
+For example, `http://tunnel.lan`
 5. Set a username (ex. sony) and HTTP/S port number (ex.
 3000) of the running localhost project you want to tunnel
 6. On the screen, there is a logger.
-If everything is okay, it will give a clickable link (ex. http://sony.tunnel.me), where the localhost server is being tunnelled
+If everything is okay, it will give a clickable link (ex. http://sony.tunnel.lan), where the localhost server is being tunnelled
 7. Now any request you make at the given address (ex.
-GET http://sony.tunnel.me/updates) will be tunnelled to the localhost address (ex.
+GET http://sony.tunnel.lan/updates) will be tunnelled to the localhost address (ex.
 GET http://localhost:3000/updates)

 ## `nginx` config
 ```bash